zchee/golang-wiki/whygo.md

 Here's why: a list of people/organizations explaining why they use Go.
 This is partly redundant with [GoUsers](GoUsers).
-We also have a specific page dedicated to [Go success stores](SuccessStories).
+We also have a specific page dedicated to [Go success stories](SuccessStories).

 ## Why Go